foundriesio/docs/source/reference-manual/security/boot-software-updates-imx8qm.rst

     @@INCLUDE_COMMON_ALTERNATIVE@@

-sysroot and signed boot artifacts
+Sysroot and Signed Boot Artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All boot artifacts (imx-boot and U-Boot FIT) are automatically deployed
-to sysroot during build time, however on closed boards, where initial boot
+All boot artifacts (SPL/imx-boot and U-Boot FIT) are automatically deployed to sysroot during build time.
-image has to be signed in advance by a subscriber private key, there is way to
+However, on closed boards where the initial boot image has to be signed in advance by a subscriber private key,
-add signed binary instead of automatic inclusion of unsigned boot artifacts.
+there is way to add a signed binary instead of automatic inclusion of unsigned boot artifacts.

-To do that, just add ``lmp-boot-firmware.bbappend`` to your *meta-subscriber-overrides*
-layer, adding the path to the signed binary and the signed binary itself.
+To do this, add ``lmp-boot-firmware.bbappend`` to your ``meta-subscriber-overrides`` layer, adding the path to the signed binary and the signed binary itself.

-Then define boot firmware version number by setting ``LMP_BOOT_FIRMWARE_VERSION``
-global variable in your ``lmp-factory-custom.inc``.
-Boot firmware version
+Next, define the boot firmware version by setting the ``LMP_BOOT_FIRMWARE_VERSION`` global variable in your ``lmp-factory-custom.inc``.
-information will be automatically added to `${osroot}/usr/lib/firmware/version.txt`
-file and U-Boot Device Tree Blob.
+Boot firmware version information will be automatically added to ``${osroot}/usr/lib/firmware/version.txt`` and the U-Boot Device Tree Blob.

 Example:

 ::

     diff --git a/recipes-bsp/lmp-boot-firmware/lmp-boot-firmware.bbappend b/recipes-bsp/lmp-boot-firmware/lmp-boot-firmware.bbappend